Travel Tuesday: Umbria Uncorked

 Nonetheless, I'm still delighted to have attended the International Wine Tourism Conference & Workshop in Umbria, Italy back in 2011.
 It was a fantastic experience and fantastic opportunity to sample the great wines of Umbria and meet all the fabulous folks behind the labels.
 Everyone I met whether winemakers and/or producers what really stood out was just how passionate about they all were about experiencing life, they have a [don't miss this] "a deep rich history that ties together the present, giving a vision for the future".

-So all you Tuscany wine fans, do yourself a great big favor and check into Umbria.
-They have an abundant selection of food oriented wines, that dance on your palate, while playing nicely with the food on the table, wines that are very compelling.
-I've been here now a total of three days and not every wine works, but the ones that do, hit every cylinder, especially for you "slow-foods" fans and adherent's.
+So all you Tuscany wine fans, do yourself a great big favor and check into Umbria, there's a multitude of new and different wine finds just waiting to be uncorked.
+They have an abundant selection of food oriented wines that dance on your palate while playing nicely with the food on the table, wines that are very compelling.
+I had been here now a total of three days when I realized that not every wine works, but the ones that do, they hit every cylinder, especially for you "slow-foods" fans and adherents.

 So for the first wine in the "Umbrian" review spotlight will be the 2009 Barberani 2009 Rosso, a wine which sells most places [yes, even here in the states] for about 12 Euros.
 This wine is a delicious blend of three grapes; including Sangiovese, Cabernet Sauvignon and rounded out by a bit of Merlot.
 In the glass a vibrant ruby-red color.
 On the nose, you'll find a delicate bouquet, a wine destined to make your lunchtime much brighter.